dallas/ElevatorLift-Kata/README.md

 them all as suits your solution.
 There is also a very rudamentary test for the `Elevator::Lift#request` method.

-You can run the tests by doing `rspec test` from the command line, and you can load up the app to play with by running `irb -r ./lib/elevator_lift` or by running `irb` and then doing `require_relative ./lib/elevator_lift`.
+You can run the tests by doing `rake test` (or simply `rake`) from the command line, and you can load up the app to play with by running `irb -r ./main`.